mach-composer/mach-composer-cli/docs/src/topics/deployment/config/integrations.md

 # Integrations

-Each integration brings it's own set of managed resources that gets created by MACH composer when configured for a specific MACH composer stack.
+Each integration brings its own set of managed resources that gets created by MACH composer when configured for a specific MACH composer stack.

 ### commercetools